IgniteUI/igniteui-docfx/en/components/navdrawer.md

 <div class="divider--half"></div>

-### Example: Use default item styles with Angular Router
+#### Example: Use default item styles with Angular Router
-To make use of the `igxDrawerItem` directive to style items normally the `active` input should be set, however if the state is controlled externally as is the case with routing.
+To make use of the `igxDrawerItem` directive to style items normally the `active` input should be set, however in the case with routing that state is controlled externally.

 Take the following items defined in `app.component.ts` like: